SCOTT SIMON, Host:

-Whenever prison interrogators tortured her, lashing the soles of her feet, the other, a man named Ali, fell in love with her - spared her life but forced her into marriage.
+One of her prison interrogators tortured her, lashing the soles of her feet; the other, a man named Ali, fell in love with her - spared her life but forced her into marriage.

-Ms. MARINA NEMAT (Author, "Prisoner of Tehran: A Memoir"): Thank you so much for having me.
+MARINA NEMAT: Thank you so much for having me.

 SIMON: You know, I have to tell you, first off, we're accustomed to introducing people who were in remote locations.
 I found it difficult to read that introduction and tell people in front of you, even in the barest possible terms, what happened to you.